I am old enough to remember a time before everything was readily available at all times.

 Speaking of DVDs, another reason I prefer to own them is for all of the additional bonuses.
 The streaming era has made the DVD extra virtually obsolete, thus eliminating a wealth of content.

-Thanks to DVDs, we had used to get hours worth of extra material — not only behind the scenes information or still photos, but important deleted scenes or more.
+Thanks to DVDs, we used to get hours worth of extra material — not only behind the scenes information or still photos, but important deleted scenes or more.

 Batman v Superman: Dawn of Justice was pilloried upon its release, but when the Blu-Ray came with an ultimate director’s cut that included an additional thirty minutes, the reviews became much more positive because it was the film as originally planned.